spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/palette-canvos/build-installer-iso.md

   profiles.
 Content bundles are optional to include in an installer ISO.
 - Cluster definition (Tech Preview).
 Cluster definitions contains cluster profiles and any profile variables used in the profiles.
-When you include a cluster definition during the Edge Installer ISO build process, you can create a new cluster that uses your imported cluster definition in your Edge host using Local UI.
+When you include a cluster definition during the Edge Installer ISO build process, you can create a new cluster that uses your imported cluster definition in your Edge host using the local UI.
 Cluster definitions are optional to include in an installer ISO.

   :::preview